puppetlabs/puppetlabs-apache/README.md

       docroot    => '/var/www/html',
     }

-A slightly more complicated example, which logfile to an alternate location and manages some additional properties.
+As a slightly more complicated example, this is what moving the docroot and logfile to an alternate location might look like

     apache::vhost { 'www.example.com':
       priority      => '10',